Tenant responsibilities 101

 For those tenants whose green thumbs are not as vibrant, help can be arranged.
 “You can always ask your property manager for a gardener’s details to assist you.”

 Canberra is well known for its cold winters and with cooling temperatures comes condensation.
 Have you ever noticed liquid droplets on windows, walls and behind furniture?
 That’s condensation.
 It’s a natural phenomenon caused by the moisture and heat inside a property meeting the cold air on the outside of windows or glass doors.
 Warm air can hold more water vapour than cold air, meaning that when it’s rapidly cooled by contact with a cold surface, the vapour becomes water droplets or condensation.

-“If it’s not managed correctly, the excess water can lead to mould growth, damp patches and damage to the property,” Renee explains.
+“If it’s not managed correctly, the excess water can lead to mould growth, damp patches and damage to the property,” James explains.

 So how do we avoid this?
 Open windows to let a flow of fresh air circulate the home.
 Your property manager will also provide you with helpful tips and information on how to manage condensation.

 Some maintenance issues may seem more important than others, such as a roof caving in as opposed to a leaking shower.
 But it in some instances, if you don’t report the issue straight away, it can turn into a bigger issue in future.